 So let's get into what you should do to make interactions about veganism go a little smoother with those who start to question you.

 Last thing I want to throw in here is how to respond when people ask you why you went vegan.
 What I usually say is "Well a ton of different reasons but mainly for my health and because it's better for the environment and the animals."
-Obviously everyone goes vegan for different reasons but my point is to just keep it short and to the point.
+Just keep it short and to the point.

 To wrap it up, you can't control how receptive your friends, family, and colleagues are but you can control how you respond to them.
-Don't take it personally if someone is rude about it, you're just wasting your time thinking about the past which doesn't change it.
+Don't take it personally if someone is rude about it.
 Don't bring up veganism in every conversation to try to make people see your point but know what you're talking about in case people have questions.
 As long as you are nice, respectful, and understanding towards them, you are doing enough.